dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 * RemoteSigned
 * Unrestricted

 The **Resticted** level is the default execution policy which does not allow the execution of scripts in favor of only allowing interactive execution.

 The **AllSigned** level only allows the execution of scripts and configuration files that are signed by a trusted publisher.

 The **RemoteSigned** level allows the execution of scripts and configuration files downloaded from communication applications that are signed by a publisher that you trust.

 Finally the **Unrestricted** level allows the execution of any scripts without requiring the script to be signed.

 In an ideal world we would want to only allow signed scripts to execute however this can be difficult to accomplish if the ability to sign PowerShell scripts is not simplified.
 This solution is an attempt to simplify the process.
 Very often one of the first steps for an administrator is to set the execution policy to **Unrestricted**.

-I believe we need to change this behavior and ensure that critical systems should be configured with the **AllSigned** level.
-To accomplish this I decided to develop a web portal that can reduce the difficulties of signing scripts.
+With the influx of PowerShell attacks I believe we need to change this behavior and ensure that critical systems should be configured with the **AllSigned** level.
+To accomplish this I have developed a web portal that can reduce the difficulties of signing scripts.
 One critical component of this solution is the dependency and interaction with GitHub.

 There are many benefits of storing PowerShell scripts in GitHub including the sharing of code across teammates and maintain version control for changes and updates.
 This solution will use GitHub as the source of scripts that are to be signed and downloaded.
 This interaction with GitHUb allows the solution to not modify the original script during the signing process.
 ## Solution Details